sdaschner/javahub-demo-frontend/DrawAndCut/README.md

 You may also want to specify the size of the plastic you have.
 I've -DmaterialSizeX and -DmaterialSizeY double properties you can use to specify the size of the piece in mm.
 (X is left to right and Y is from you towards inside the cutter).
 0 is roughly set to the left nearest corner of the wasteboard slightly shifted to the inside.
 So when you insert material, it should be aligned in that corner.

-If the startup was successful, you can draw something on the screen.
-You can do several attempts, it resets automatically.
-Once you finished drawing, it will convert it into two tool paths and show them.
-Feel free to draw again :-) If there are no paths shown - then the shape is not correct.
-Draw again!

-Press Print to start printing!
-Good luck on this step :-)

-It will print the thing using 7 passes approach.
+Cutting uses 7 passes approach.
 You can play with parameters on the command line: -DnumberOfPasses=7 -Drpm=9000 -Dfeed=1118 (feed in mm) or in Configuration.java file.

+There are many other configuration parameters.
+See Configuration.java file.